wilcoxen-courses/e230-ny-solar/README.md

 1. By default, the index of `solar` will be row numbers starting with 0.
 We'll change it to be the county instead, which is much more useful.
 To do that, add a line setting `solar` equal to the result of calling the `.set_index()` method on `solar` with the argument `"County"`.
 See the tips section for a note about how to avoid this step by setting the index during `read_csv()`.

-1. Print an appropriate heading and then print the list of columns for `solar`.
-The columns will be a Pandas Index object; you may want to use `list()` to turn that into a simple list, which will look a little clearer when printed.
+1. Print an appropriate heading and then print the list of column names for `solar`.
+The column names will be a Pandas Index object; you may want to use `list()` to turn that into a simple list, which will look a little clearer when printed.

 1. Print an appropriate heading and then print the index for `solar`.
 As with the columns, you may want to clean up the output using `list()`.